Carnival Horizon accidents and incidents

 |23 July 2018||Coast Guard Medevacs|

 On July 23, 2018, a 66-year-old female passenger (suffering a stroke) was medevaced from the ship approx 80 ml (130 km) from Atlantic City (New Jersey).
 USCG air station Atlantic City dispatched an MH-65 Dolphin helicopter crew.
-The woman and a crew nurse were hoisted at ~1 am and flown to Atlantic City NJ.
+The woman and a crew nurse were hoisted at ~1 am and flew to Atlantic City NJ.

 The incident occurred at the end of 4-day Bermuda cruise (itinerary July 19-23) roundtrip from homeport NYC to Kings Wharf.